Ephellon/Twitch-Tools/README.md

     - `[^\/*+?$]` &mdash; [JavaScript-based RegExps](https://javascript.info/regular-expressions) can also be used: `swears?` will remove "swear", "swears", "SWEAR", "SWEARS" and all other variations
 - *Highlight Mentions* `on` &mdash; When someone mentions you (*@username*), highlight the message(s) in chat
 - *Show pop-ups* `on` &mdash; When someone mentions you (*@username*), show a pop-up of the message(s)
+- *Whisper Audio* `off` &mdash; When someone sends you a whisper, play a notification sound

 ### Currencies